batpigandme/fireworking/README.md

 is probably a surprise to no one).

-Let’s see if we can get the data from one of the more complicated (read: multiple-headered, non-tidy) tables, like the one on page 24.
+Let’s see if we can get the data from one of the more complicated (read: multiple-headered, non-tidy) tables, like the one on page 24 breaking down 2020 injuries by body region and type.

 ``` r
 p24_tables <- extract_tables(pdf_file, pages = 24, output = "data.frame")